stakater/kubestackplus-docs/content/for-developers/how-to-guides/aws-workload-identity-for-openshift/aws-workload-identity-for-openshift.md

 - Provider type: `OpenID Connect`

-- Provider URL: Paste in the bucket url that was created in step 3.
+- Provider URL: Paste in the bucket URL that was created in step 3.

 - Audience: `sts.amazonaws.com`